 Risks: During the Essure Confirmation Test

-- Because one of the Essure Confirmation Tests requires an x-ray, you may be exposed to very low levels of radiation if an x-ray is performed.
+- Because one of the Essure Confirmation Tests (a modified HSG) requires an x-ray, you may be exposed to very low levels of radiation if an x-ray is performed.
 This is standard with most x-rays.

-- There are reports of the Essure insert migrating into the lower abdomen and pelvis.
-If this happens, it may be necessary to surgically remove the migrated device.
+- There are reports of an Essure insert being located in the lower abdomen and pelvis.
+If this happens, you cannot rely on Essure for birth control and surgery may be necessary to remove the insert

-- Women who have the Essure procedure are more likely to have an ectopic pregnancy if they get pregnant.
+- Ectopic pregnancies may occur with Essure.
 Ectopic pregnancy is when the pregnancy occurs outside of the uterus.
 The pregnancy usually happens in one of the fallopian tubes.
-Ectopic pregnancies can be very serious or life-threatening.
+Ectopic pregnancies can be very serious or life-threatening

-- If you have the NovaSure® procedure, a procedure that removes the lining of the uterus to lighten or stop menstrual bleeding, after the Essure procedure, it is unknown if this will affect the blockage in your tubes, and your risk of pregnancy may increase.
+- If you have endometrial ablation, a procedure that removes the lining of the uterus to lighten or stop menstrual bleeding, after the Essure procedure, it is unknown if this will affect the blockage in your tubes, and effect your risk of pregnancy

 - The safety and effectiveness of Essure has not been established in women under 21 or over 45 years old.